Montana State University: Academics

 MSU offers baccalaureate degrees in 60 fields, master's degrees in 68 fields, and doctoral degrees in 35 fields through its nine colleges.

 MSU is the national leader for Phi Kappa Phi Graduate Fellowships and is among the top ten institutions in the country for recipients of Goldwater Scholarships, having produced 74 of the scholars as of May 2019.
 The university counts among its graduates several recipients of the Rhodes and Truman scholarships, and MSU has consistently produced winners of USA Today Academic All-America honors.
 Montana State University offers the world's only Master of Fine Arts degree in Science and Natural History Filmmaking, and MSU's Museum of the Rockies is home to the largest T. Rex skull ever found—bigger, even, than "Sue" at the Chicago Field Museum.

 Academic programs, procedures, and policies are overseen by the Office of the Executive Vice President for Academic Affairs and Provost.
 This office handles all teaching-related issues and is responsible for faculty hiring, establishing academic programs and curricula, course scheduling, and accreditation.
-The position has been held since April 2017 by Robert Mokwa.
-He succeeded Martha Potvin, who in 2010 became the university's first female provost.
+The position has been held since June 2026 by Elizabeth Burroughs.